 The City will not subordinate its fee interest to encumbrances placed against any leasehold by a lessee.
-The Mayor may approve appropriate financial encumbrances of the leasehold interest, which provide that all loan proceeds are used for authorized improvement of the property.
+The Mayor may approve appropriate financial encumbrances of the leasehold interest, which provide that all loan proceeds are used for authorized improvement of the property until the leasehold is fully developed in accordance with the lease.
 City staff shall take appropriate steps to review the proposed financing and insure that loan proceeds go into the leasehold.
 Maximum loan proceeds shall not be in excess of seventy-five percent (75%) loan-to-value, where "value" refers to the leasehold improvements, as determined by a lender's appraisal which has been reviewed and approved by City staff.
 The loan term shall not exceed the term of the lease.

 Loans or refinancing in the form of encumbrances against the lease for the purpose of reducing equity or financing the sale of leasehold interest will not be allowed until the property is fully developed for uses authorized in the lease.
 After the property is developed, such financing may be permitted so long as there is also substantial benefit to be gained by the City.
 This may take the form of either a percentage share of the loan proceeds or an upward adjustment to the rent.
+Either of which shall be based on commercially reasonable comparables found in the market.